tangentsoft/libtabula/README-examples.txt

         examples\vstudio\wforms.vcproj: The same thing, only written in C++/CLI and using Windows Forms.
-Please follow the instructions in README-Visual-C++.txt before trying to
+Please follow the instructions in README-Visual-Studio.txt before trying to
             build and run this example.
 The Libtabula library build settings must be modified and the library rebuilt first.